 If you are in the process of a divorce in New York State and there are children involved, we understand that this can be a very stressful process.
 In order to protect the rights of you and your family, we recommend that you consult with an experienced Buffalo divorce attorney to guide you through the various legal complexities.
 Here are three questions about child support in New York that will help give you a better understanding of how these laws work.

 How is Child Support in New York Determined?

 One of the most common questions we receive from our clients is, “How do the courts determine child support in New York State?”
 Child support is based on the spouse’s current income, and the spouse’s income from the year prior.
 There are specific guidelines that the courts use to determine the precise number.
 The amount of assets that the spouses possess post-divorce will also be taken into account by the courts.

 Child support is not considered taxable income.
 On the other hand, spousal maintenance (otherwise known as alimony) does count toward taxable income.
 Spousal maintenance allows both parties to come to a clear agreement, whereas child support is usually determined by the courts.

 Child support usually ends at the age of 21.
 If your child is self-supportive or emancipated, then you can request support be terminated.
 Child support obligations will also end if your child is married before they turn 21, or if they have joined the service.

-If you have any questions about child support, or are looking to enforce an existing arrangement, please contact our experienced Buffalo child support lawyers today to schedule a free consultation.
+If you have any questions about child support, or are looking to enforce an existing arrangement, please contact our experienced Buffalo child support lawyers today to schedule a consultation.